zksecurity/mina-credentials/spec/spec.md

 Discuss the following with Gregor:

 1. Should the `issuer` be a struct instead? (e.g. `Issuer { pk: PublicKey, signature: Signature }`)
-1. What is the standard way to provide domain-specific for signautures in the Mina ecosystem? should we do:
+1. What is the standard way to provide domain-specific for signatures in the Mina ecosystem? should we do:
 ```
 m = Poseidon.hashWithPrefix("mina-cred:v1:", [credHash, issuer, context]);